laberning/openrowingmonitor/docs/Engine_Validation.md

 ## Notes

 The numbering is based on a series of rowing sessions.
 Due to a bug discovered in the RowingEngine of OpenRowingMonitor 0.8.2, several test-results were invalidated and thus removed from these overviews.
-To retain traceability, tests have not been renumbered.
+To retain traceability, but keep results readable, these tests have not been excluded but the valid tests not renumbered.

 With **Drag poisoning** we mean that by including a noisy *currentDt* reading in the drag calculation, it spikes to unrealistic values, throwing off the speed, power and other metric estimation for several strokes.